 - Household Income (HHI) of \$120,000 or higher: Household income is the combined gross income of all people occupying the same housing unit, who are 15 years and older.
-In 2018, the average household income was \$61,372.
+In 2019, the average household income was \$36,688.

 - We market to women (who statistically make most of the vacation destination decisions) between the ages of 34-64, in family groups that want to reconnect with each other, connect with nature and a relaxing environment and intend to travel in the next three to twelve months.
 These family groups include:

-- Families with school-aged children
+- o Families with school-aged children

-- Empty Nesters;
+- Empty Nesters

-- Families with non-school aged children; and
+- Families with non-school aged children

-- Families with home-schooled children.
+- o Families with home-schooled children

 - Targeted niche subcategories within this demographic include:

-- Nature Lovers;
+- Nature Lovers

-- Adventure Seekers;
+- Adventure Seekers

-- Holiday and Reunion Family Groups;
+- Holiday and Reunion Family Groups

-- o Golfers; and
+- Golfers

-- Hunters/Sportsmen.
+- Hunters/Sportsmen